Scoop (2024 film)

 Scoop is a 2024 British biographical drama film directed by Philip Martin, starring Gillian Anderson, Keeley Hawes, Billie Piper, and Rufus Sewell.
-It is a dramatic retelling of the process of securing and filming the 2019 BBC television interview of Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) by presenter and journalist Emily Maitlis and the production team at the BBC Two news and current affairs programme Newsnight.
+It is a dramatic retelling of the process of securing and filming the 2019 BBC television interview of the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) by presenter and journalist Emily Maitlis and the production team at the BBC Two news and current affairs programme Newsnight.
 The screenplay by Peter Moffat and Geoff Bussetil is adapted from the 2022 book Scoops by former Newsnight editor Sam McAlister.

 The film is a behind-the-scenes story of the women who negotiated with the Buckingham Palace establishment to secure the "scoop of the decade.”
 Their televised interview, which focused on Prince Andrew's relationship with convicted sex offender Jeffrey Epstein and allegations of Andrew's sexual assault of a minor, was the public catalyst for the downfall of the Duke of York.
 The interview was later described as less a car crash than "a plane crashing into an oil tanker, causing a tsunami, triggering a nuclear explosion."

 The film was released on 5 April 2024 on Netflix.